dojo/docs/dojox/mobile/ValuePicker.rst

 Introduction
 ============

-ValuePicker is a widget for selecting some values.
-The values can be selected by using the Plus or Minus buttons, or you can type the value directly in the input field.
-This type of value pickers are typically seen on Android devices.
+ValuePicker is a widget for selecting values.
+The values can be selected by using the Plus or Minus buttons, or by entering the value directly into the input field.
+This type of value picker is typically seen on Android devices.

 .. image :: ValuePicker.png